 Spanning more than twenty years, Ignite’s track record is incredibly strong, averaging a 75% graduation rate.
 Among graduates, 70% move directly into post-secondary education or the workforce.
 To date, the number of at-risk young adults who have successfully completed the program exceeds 500.
 The number of family members and friends who have been positively impacted in the process is beyond measure.

-Over 40 weeks, Ignite provides courses in
+Over 25 weeks, Ignite provides instruction in the following areas:

 A consistently supportive environment is needed for at-risk young adults to change the direction of their lives and develop positive habits and social skills, strengthen academic and employment abilities, and build bright, independent futures.
 The Ignite Living Program provides opportunities for at-risk young adults to live and work in a strong and healthy community and focuses on a variety of areas, including